sassoftware/viya4-deployment/README.md

 For example:

-First we lookup the ingress endpoint.
+First we lookup the ingress controller's loadbalancer endpoint.
 Here, we will use kubectl but we could have also checked in the cloud providers portal.

 ```bash
 $ kubectl get service -n ingress-nginx